Homemade Salted Caramel Sauce

 Have a scrumptious day!

-This sea salt caramel sauce recipe was originally published October 2021 and updated with new details and photos October 2022.
+This sea salt caramel sauce recipe was originally published October 2021.
+Updated with fresh ideas and photos.